GraceKim527/GraceKim527/README.md

 ### ✨ Activities

--	☁ General Lead of 9oormthon Univ (kakao x goorm)
+-	☁ General Lead of 9oormthonUNIV (kakao x goorm)
 -	🧑‍🏫 Campus Lead & Mentor at LikeLion
 -	💻 Organizer of the university hackathon SKHUthon